mochiCoon/FileOrganizer/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the DO WHATEVER THE FUCK YOU WANT WITH IT LICENSE (DWWYWWI).

 See the LICENSE file for details.